 - Custom storefront: Launch a professional, user-friendly store in under 30 minutes to showcase your full seafood lineup.

-- CRM: Keep all your customers in one place.
+- CRM and seafood order management system: Keep all your customers in one place.
 Quickly see which customers are assigned to which price lists, their status, and when they've last ordered through Local Line

 Local Line is everything you need to sell seafood online–efficiently, professionally, and profitably.
 Start building your store today and bring your seafood business to more customers, faster.